English is lead with articulation by Lisa Wainwright

 As Hillside, we have selected twenty-five books per year group that we believe could be shared or read before the children leave.
 These are a mix of classics, modern fiction and award/prize winning books.
 We want to expose our children to many different authors and books in lessons and as additional texts that they can read and enjoy at school and at home.

-These 25 texts are recorded in a Reading for Pleasure booklet.
+These twenty-five texts are recorded in a Reading for Pleasure booklet.
 The children highlight or colour each box once they have read the text.
-If children succeed in reading the twenty-five books suggested during each year group, they could potentially read two hundred texts by the time they leave Year 6.
+If children succeed in reading the twenty-five books suggested during each year group, they could potentially read two hundred texts by the time they leave year 6.

 Daily discreet phonics lessons are taught in differentiated groups that are suitable for the child’s phase of learning.
 A synthetic scheme is used in school which is a fun and interactive way to support children in learning how to read and write.
 To promote high quality phonic teaching at Hillside we use a variety of strategies and resources including: